karpetrosyan/hishel/docs/userguide.md

 client = hishel.CacheClient(controller=controller)
 ```

+!!! tip
+    `Hishel` will attempt to use stale response only if the client is unable to connect to the server to make a request.
+You can enable stale responses to receive responses even if your internet connection is lost.

 ### Specifying revalidation behavior.

 Responses are revalidated by default when they become stale; however, you can always revalidate the responses if you wish.